New to MQTT and HiveMQ?

 We have a public broker were you can do your first steps with MQTT.
 It is free of charge, already setup and ready to go.

-Connect to Public Broker
+Use our Public Broker

 Setup local instance

-you can always setup your private broker if you like.
+You can always setup your private broker if you like.

 HiveMQ MQTT Websocket Client

 In order to make it super simple to send your first MQTT messages, we have built an browser-based MQTT client that is easy to use and preconfigured with the HiveMQ public broker.
 So you can start right away to send and receive messages (See our MQTT Essentials on how MQTT works and how you can send messages).